BY: Ayomide Arowobusoye

-In a survey of over 50 adults conducted by The News Beam, 45.5% of the respondents stopped wetting the bed between the ages of 3 and 6, while another 45.4% stopped between age 6 to 18.
-Noticeably, 5.5% of respondents revealed that they stopped wetting the bed between the ages of 18 to 25 and 3.6% of the respondents said they are still bedwetting.
-Though a relatively low percentage, this ultimately points out to the fact that adult bed wetting isn’t a myth.
+In a survey of over 50 adults conducted by The News Beam, 45.5% of the respondents stopped wetting the bed between the ages of 3 and 6, while another 45.4% stopped between ages 6 to 18.
+Noticeably, 5.5% of respondents revealed that they stopped wetting the bed between the ages of 18 to 25, and 3.6% of the respondents said they are still bedwetting.
+Though a relatively low percentage, this ultimately points out the fact that adult bedwetting isn’t a myth.

 Adult bedwetting is a subject that is, however, underreported.
-Understandably, this is due to shame and embarrassment that might come with such discussion.
-Shying away, notwithstanding, does not hide the fact that it is present in our society and needs as much awareness at it can get.
+Understandably, this is due to the shame and embarrassment that might come with such discussion.
+Shying away, notwithstanding, does not hide the fact that it is present in our society and needs as much awareness as it can get.

-Speaking with The News Beam, Joseph, who is also the Founder/CEO at Peace Enhancement Initiative, disclosed that she has over 20 years of bedwetting experiences.
+Speaking with The News Beam, Joseph, who is also the Founder/CEO of Peace Enhancement Initiative, disclosed that she has over 20 years of bedwetting experience.
 She used to bed-wet till her university days.

 “I’ve always wet the bed since I was an infant.
 As a matter of fact, I grew up to know myself as a perpetual bed-wetter”, she said.

-The graduate of University of Lagos also recounted some of her trying experiences.
+The graduate of the University of Lagos also recounted some of her trying experiences.

 “I was only always feeling bad about my situation and I and family had always been trying different treatment but I became terribly bothered the moment I got into SS 1 class and the disorder refused to stop.
 This time, I knew something wrong needs to be right”.

 “I was greatly embarrassed than ever before the day I wet the bed in my fiancé’s house.
-As a matter of fact, that was the most disastrous of all my enuresis session.
-That night was a night filled with regrets, pains, bitterness and heartbreak.
+As a matter of fact, that was the most disastrous of all my enuresis sessions.
+That night was a night filled with regrets, pains, bitterness, and heartbreak.
 I was dumbfounded and my tears felt hot and tasted bitter”, the founder of Without Blemish added.

 Causes of Enuresis